anotherstarburst/principles-and-practices/practices/web-development/css-units.md

 ## Borders

-Thickness and radius are best expressed in `px` if they invariant.
+Thickness and radius are best expressed in `px` if they are invariant.

 Use `rem` if they are meant to be vary in thickness relative to accompanying content.